 Despite the serious cognitive deficits often associated with seizure conditions, Amanda's hard work and determination allowed her to be successful in school and to excel in sports.
 She entered Robert Morris University (RMU) in 2014 to play Division I lacrosse.
 That fall, with both academic and sports pressure, Amanda's seizures worsened.
 They severely inhibited her life, and she was forced to leave RMU for a community college.
 The seizures calmed down until she began attending nursing school, where they flared up again.

-Amanda's father Rodger was determined to find the root cause.
-As a paramedic, he is familiar with the medical community, and was referred by a colleague to a UPMC neurologist in the University of Pittsburgh Comprehensive Epilepsy Center.
+Amanda's father, Rodger, was determined to find the root cause.
+As a paramedic, he is familiar with the medical community, and was referred by a colleague to a UPMC neurologist at the UPMC Comprehensive Epilepsy Center.
 As part of her state-of-the-art evaluation, Amanda underwent a high-resolution MRI specifically geared toward epilepsy patients.
 On this brain scan, her physicians discovered a Hypothalamic Hamartoma (HH), a benign tumor on the area of her brain responsible for emotions, hormone balance, and a number of other important bodily processes.